Jack, Joseph and Morton Mandel Center for Studies in Jewish Education

 Pursuing Fluency and Interpretation in the Tanakh Classroom

 Dr. Ziva R. Hassenfeld’s research has clearly documented the differences between teacher-centered and student-centered discussions in the Tanakh classroom.
-This project will unpack the complexities of placing students’ voices in the center by exploring such questions as:
+This project unpacked the complexities of placing students’ voices in the center by exploring such questions as:

 • How can teachers make equal room for all students’ textual questions?